 You can either decide to rent a car or follow this Yucatan itinerary by public transportation.
-I have done it twice and both ways are totally doable, but renting a car in Cancun or Playa will save you tons of time.
+I have done it twice and both ways are doable, but renting a car in Cancun will save you tons of time.
 Driving in Yucatan is easy, the roads are fine, and it’s very cheap to rent a car.

 READ ALSO: 41 Incredible Things To Do in Cancun

-Where to stay in Playa del Carmen
+Where to stay in Cancun

 Day 3 to 5: Isla Holbox